 How to order: Book a reservation online.

-Le Cirque was closed for much of the pandemic, but reopened in late 2021, proving it still knows how to present French fine dining in a way few others can match.
-The menu was fully revamped by new executive chef, Dameon Evers, who's understanding of complex, balanced flavors is seen in a delicate Hawaiian Kampachi with pineapple mint and an exclusive 45-day dry-aged Mishima Ribeye with matsutake mushroom, smoked beet, and red wine sauce.
-Meals come in three, six, or ten-course tasting menus; a format that—while pricey—allows guests to comfortably control their spending from beginning to end.
-Le Cirque isn't usually open on Mondays, but is making an exception for Valentine's Day with a special five-course menu for $288 per person.
-It includes elevated takes on a Red Gem Lettuce Salad, Foie Gras, Koshihikari Rice, and Grilled Japanese Wagyu with a Raspberry Mousse dessert.
+Le Cirque knows how to present French fine dining in a way few others can match.
+The kitchen is now led by executive chef Dameon Evers, whose understanding of complex, balanced flavors is seen in delicately prepared servings of duck, rabbit, and seafood, as well as ultra-premium Japanese-sourced beef.
+Meals come in three, five, or eight-course tasting menus; a format that—while pricey—allows guests to comfortably control their spending from beginning to end.
 The dining room is as charming as ever with a vintage circus theme, Bellagio fountain views, and an experienced service team, some of whom have been in place more than 20 years.

 Scarpetta puts a modern spin on Italian dining in Las Vegas, serving an inspired take on classic dishes in a contemporary dining room with dramatic Strip views—plus unobstructed sightlines of the Bellagio fountains next door.
 The restaurant is dark and secluded, but still feels like an extravagant experience.
 Best of all, the recipes by executive chef Michael Vitangeli are perfectly executed, from a truffled Mushroom Polenta to Duck and Foie Gras Ravioli, served in hearty portions with bright ingredients that take inspiration from the chef's own Italian-American heritage.
-Scarpetta isn't straying from its regular offerings on Valentine's Day, but feel free to try the $125 tasting menu (available until 9 pm), which includes oysters, octopus, two pasta dishes, branzino, filet, and a Nutella Bomboloni.
-Add on a $65 wine pairing.
+Start the evening with a cocktail in the lounge before taking your seat in the dining room with a bottle of Italian red wine.

-The NoMad hotel-within-a-hotel at the Park MGM adds plenty of New York-inspired boutique charm to the Strip.
+The NoMad hotel-within-a-hotel at the Park MGM adds a touch of New York-inspired boutique charm to the Strip.
 Even if you're just coming by for dinner, you'll find a seductive serving of romance at the NoMad Library.
 Formerly known as NoMad Restaurant, the dining room is surrounded by two floors of illuminated bookshelves with a spiral staircase and three chandeliers.
-The menu has been reformatted a bit under the direction of executive chef Michael Rellergert, but still has shareable dishes like the tableside Tuna Tartare or a Seafood Tower loaded with cool stuff like scallops with jalapeno and pistachio, or lobster with avocado cream and caviar.
-NoMad Library has a four-course Valentine's Day menu of the restaurant's favorite dishes for $150 per person.
-Begin with a raw seafood selection, followed by Brussels Sprouts, Foie Gras, or Ricotta Cavatelli; Seabass, Roast Chicken, or Wagyu Prime Rib; and a Shareable Chocolate Lava Cake.
+The menu has been reformatted a bit over the years, but still emphasizes shareable dishes, from appetizers (smoked caviar, a seafood tower, and a tableside tuna tartare presentation) to entrees designed for two like the porcini-rubbed Wagyu Prime Rib and the signature Roast Chicken stuffed with rosemary, lemon, parmesan, and brioche bread.

-How to order: Book a reservation online via Seven Rooms.
+How to book: Book a reservation online via Seven Rooms.

 Nobu Matsuhisa has a global empire of namesake restaurants, but there's something special about the one at Caesars Palace, which anchors the Nobu hotel-within-a-hotel at the resort.
 The dining room is dark and seductive, with modern decor, secluded circular booths, and curtained private areas with their own teppanyaki tables.
 The menu features familiar Nobu staples, like a sweet and tender Black Cod Miso and Yellowtail Sashimi, prepared with jalapeno and cilantro.
 The common theme is simplicity—with thoughtful recipes that bring out the flavors of individual ingredients.
 Seafood is the top draw, but don't overlook the steaks, especially an A5 Wagyu served flambé or the delicately sliced Australian Lamb Chops.
 A second Vegas Nobu at Virgin Hotels is less extravagant, but still a great date spot in its own right.
 A third at the Paris casino opened earlier this year with a more casual atmosphere, but similar food and prices.

-How to order: Book an online reservation at Caesars Palace or Virgin Hotels.
+How to book: Book an online reservation at Caesars Palace or Virgin Hotels.

 The first restaurant in the Western Hemisphere by the late Joël Robuchon—famously branded "Chef of the Century" by a French publication—simulates what it's like to dine in a private mansion (while being just steps from a Las Vegas casino floor).
 The room is exquisite.
 Some spaces are more private than others.
 Dinner isn't cheap, but it's one of the most immaculate, inventive meals you'll ever taste, carried out with skill and precision by a kitchen team led by executive chef Christophe de Lellis.
 The restaurant was closed for much of the pandemic, but recently returned with a 15-course tasting menu, focusing on classic recipes from over the years, including King Crab with Osteria Caviar and Truffled Langoustine Ravioli.
 For an added dose of romance, enjoy a few sips of cognac in the lounge before your meal gets underway.